devdeliw/website/content/qiskit/02_Multi_Qubit.md

 - Measuring a `1` means both the other qubits are $|0\rangle$
 - Meausring a `0` leaves the remaining two qubits in the state $$\frac{1}{\sqrt{2}}(|01\rangle + |10\rangle).

-In the next lesson, we will explore `QuantumCircuit()``, which allows us to fully manipulate and work with any $n$-qubit state.
+In the next chapter, we will explore `QuantumCircuit()``, which allows us to fully manipulate and work with any $n$-qubit state.
 Before moving on, try the following exercises to ensure you understand how to generate and measure multi-qubit states.

 ---